 Weekend Specialty Markets

-Alresford welcomes the Brocante flea market, already established in Bishops Waltham and Romsey, which has become a very popular event with many enthusiasts as well as traders offering Antiques, Collectables, Vintage, Curios, Bric a Brac, Vinyl records and many quirky ‘finds’ you didn’t know you needed.
+The Brocante flea market is established in Bishops Waltham and Romsey, and has now become a regular twice yearly event in Alresford with many enthusiasts as well as traders offering Antiques, Collectables, Vintage, Curios, Bric-a-Brac, Vinyl records and many quirky ‘finds’ you didn’t know you needed.
 If you are local and have items you wish to sell why not contact the organiser about having a stall/table.
 This is an ideal opportunity to sort out your lofts and outhouses.
 There will be about 35-45 stalls to choose from.
 NB 'Brocante' is french for used or second-hand.

 There are no plans to introduce an Italian Market at the present time but things may change.